-Here at The Warrior Rising, we will help you design and build natural homes and structures.
+Here at The Warrior Rising, we will teach or help you design and build natural homes and structures.
 And whether you are seeking a beautiful, rock-solid home design or you want to go as far as you can to a natural life, we can help you get there!
 Check out our packages, classes and workshops and get started today!

-This ancient building system can raise the living standards of all human beings when coupled with food production and live/work strategies.
+The genius of this ancient building system can raise the living standards of all human beings when coupled with food production and live/work strategies.
 In other words, if we aim to maintain the beneficial things our modern world has produced without depleting resources, increased environmental degradation, and loss of biodiversity; well, then perhaps we should ride the earth bandwagon.
 Add to that a real solution against spiraling energy and material costs, food sovereignty, and purity by simply, and truly focusing on Local – and it all starts with the buildings in which we live and work.

 Earth homes and buildings have Affordability, Safety and Energy Efficiency built in from the outset.
 Whether the low-tech versions or the more modern stabilized system, a 500-year footprint is easily achievable.
 And the price point is within a few percentage points of modern wasteful construction systems.
 That is because most of the unnatural systems and engineered products are replaced by natural materials.
 The toxic odors of synthetics are gone, no strange creaks or bangs from weak connections or mechanical systems will be heard and no groaning or whistling when the winds pick up.

 These beautiful, low-rise, high-thermal mass walls are beefy and built to last.
 They regulate temperatures, humidity, sound, pests and other dangers.
 They are fireproof, waterproof, and, in case you care…bulletproof.
 They are as maintenance-free as you can get – no painting, patching, re-siding or repair.
 At least not in your lifetime!
 And that is money in the bank, as opposed to cash into a modern money pit.